metron-labs/secrets-manager-old/sdk/javascript/packages/azure/README.md

 * Encrypt and Decrypt your Keeper Secrets Manager configuration files with Azure Key Vault
 * Protect against unauthorized access to your Secrets Manager connections
 * Requires only minor changes to code for immediate protection.
 Works with all Keeper Secrets Manager Javascript SDK functionality
-* Requires only minor changes to code for immediate protection.
-Works with all Keeper Secrets Manager Javascript SDK functionality

 Prerequisites

-* Supports the Javascript Secrets Manager SDK
 * Supports the Javascript Secrets Manager SDK
 * Requires Azure packages: azure-identity and azure-keyvault-keys
 * Works with just RSA key types